-SPECIAL STUDENTS NOT ADMITTED
+SPECIAL STUDENTS

-The College of Engineering admits only regular students, that is to say, applicants who have fifteen acceptable units of entrance credit and who will pursue the regular curriculum after admission.
-In other words, the college does not admit special students.
+The College of Engineering admits special students, that is to say, applicants who have not fifteen acceptable units of entrance credit, only under exceptional circumstances.
+They must have had equivalent training satisfactory to the committee on admissions.

 TUITION AND OTHER FEES